ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Make_Illegal_Types_Unrepresentable.md

 ]
 ```

-Any function that takes a phone number represented as a string must first validate that number.
+Any function that takes a phone number as a string must first validate that argument.
 Here's a common but awkward approach:

 ```python